How Spouses Hide Assets In A Divorce

 If your spouse successfully hides assets, it could have a huge impact on your divorce.
 The property division, as well as the spousal and child support agreements, will not reflect the true financial situation.
 This could leave you without the financial support you need.

 There are a few signs to be aware of that might indicate your spouse is attempting to hide assets, including:

 - Significant changes in how your spouse uses money

 - Expensive purchases just before the divorce

 At Patrick M. Noe, Jr., Attorney at Law, we know how and where to look for hidden assets.
 We will analyze your situation and determine the best path forward, whether that is demanding copies of all your financial records, crafting strategies for asset protection or guiding you through the formal legal process of discovery.

 You should not have to suffer the consequences of unfairly hidden assets.
 That is why you need an experienced and aggressive attorney on your side.
 It is our goal to take the stress out of the legal process and help you feel confident in your future.

 We Can Help You Protect Your Financial Future

 At our firm, we work to bring you the best possible outcome through honest and supportive representation.
-To speak with a lawyer, call Patrick M. Noe, Jr., Attorney at Law, at 716-803-8741 for a free phone consultation or contact us online.
+To speak with a lawyer, call Patrick M. Noe, Jr., Attorney at Law, at 716-803-8741 for a phone consultation or contact us online.
 We serve families in the greater Buffalo area from our Williamsville office.